SpecFlowOSS/SpecFlow/docs/Installation/NuGet-Packages.md

 #### >= 3.0

-It is **mandatory** for projects in the SDK- Style format.
+It is **mandatory** for projects to use.
+After SpecFlow 3.3.30 this is a dependency of the `SpecFlow.xUnit`, `SpecFlow.NUnit`, `SpecFlow.MSTest` and `SpecRun.SpecFlow.3-3-0` packages.

 #### < 3.0

 This package is optional, because the code- behind file generation is done in the most cases by Visual Studio.
-But it is highly recommendated to use it.
+But it is highly recommended to use it.

 ### SpecFlow.xUnit